Drawdown to Recovery – Overcoming Big Losses

 “Somebody can tell you how to be a successful trader a million times, give you all the horror stories and warning signs in the world to back it up, and you can ‘yes’ them to death that you understand, but until you make the mistakes with your OWN money…you’ll never really learn.” – @DGTrading101

 A good way to look at it is “don’t let a bad drawdown go to waste.”
 Make the most of it.
 Use it as fuel to the fire.
 Let it guide you into becoming the most disciplined version of yourself to date.
 The best version of yourself.
 There are positives in every negative situation, and you need to seek them out – resiliency is your most valued attribute as a trader.
 Stay positive, your mindset is so important.
 Zero out negativity.
 Overcome it.
 Look at it is an opportunity, or rather a challenge to become better.
+Years from now, it could just be a story you tell with some trader buddies over a round of drinks.

 As traders, we all make mistakes.
 We’re all human.
 Don’t let a mistake define who you are.
-Take a day off to rejuvenate, paper trade for a day or two, trade smaller size than usual, but the real key is that we should always be managing risk first.
+Take a day off to rejuvenate, paper trade for a while, trade smaller size than usual, but the real key is that we should always be managing risk first.
 Make every effort to define risk.
 In TM’s interview with SunriseTrader, Sunrise gives a great example of how to manage your risk.
 Make sure you check it out.

 Newer traders always believe they have to be right, that they have to green every trade to succeed.
 A seasoned trader can obviously see that they are wrong.
 It typically results in “Oh well.
 Setup looked good, but didn’t play out.
 Next.”
 While it’s tough to see heavy red, try to stay positive about it and bounce back.